 We don’t get your personal data through cookies.

-Your browser receives cookies from us when you visit our website and when you visit non-Codecool sites that host our adverts and content (for example Google or Facebook).
+Your browser receives cookies from us when you visit our website and when you visit any sites that host our adverts and content (for example, Google or Facebook).

 We work with third parties who may also set cookies on our website.
 For example, Google, Facebook, LinkedIn, Instagram, YouTube.
-These third party suppliers are responsible for the cookies they set on your device.
-For further information please visit the website of the relevant third party.
+These third-party suppliers are responsible for the cookies they set on your device.
+For further information on their policies and terms, please visit the website of the relevant third party.

 We use different types of cookies in order to improve your user experience by enabling our services to ‘remember’ you, either for the duration of your visit (using a ‘session cookie’) or for repeat visits (using a ‘persistent cookie’).
 Our cookies do lots of different jobs, like letting you navigate between pages efficiently, storing your preferences, delivering more targeted advertising, and generally improving your experience on our website.